Office of Planning and Assessment Staff

 Kyra Duffey began working as a research graduate assistant for the Office of Planning

-and Assessment in October of 2017.
-She earned her B.A. in Psychology from Stephen
+and Assessment in October 2017.
+She earned her B.A. in Psychology from Stephen F.

-F. Austin State University in 2017, and is now a graduate student in the Clinical
+Austin State University in 2017, and is now a graduate student in the Clinical Mental

-Mental Health Counseling program at Texas Tech and is expected to graduate in May
+Health Counseling program at Texas Tech and is expected to graduate in May of 2020.

 Hometown: Frisco, Texas.

-Julie Gee began working in the Office of Planning and Assessment in November 2018.
+Emily Wade began working as a graduate assistant for the Office of Planning and Assessment

 Lauren Hall began working in the Office of Planning and Assessment in August 2018.